favrecr/resources/change-plan.md

   For more information about any further required actions, see the documentation for the service.

-## Changing a plan through the CLI
+## Changing a plan by using the CLI
 {: #changing_command_line}

 As an alternative to the console, you can change a service's pricing plan by using the {{site.data.keyword.Bluemix_notm}} command-line interface (CLI).